alisw/MachineLearningHEP/README.md

 ### Install python 3.6.6
 Get from the official website https://www.python.org/downloads/mac-osx/ the version Python 3.6.6.
 Follow the instructions and install it.
+The predefined folder should be /Library/Frameworks/Python.framework/Versions/3.6/bin/python3.

 ### Install ROOT with Python 3
 This assumes that you are using the python version you just installed placed in /Library/Frameworks/Python.framework/Versions/3.6/bin/python3.